 A melanoma is a dark-pigmented skin tumor.
 In human medical terminology, all melanomas are malignant.
 Among animals, however, melanomas may be either benign (not cancerous) or malignant (cancerous).
 Most melanomas found in horses occur in those with gray coats, in which the coat turns gray (or white) with age.
 They are especially common in Lipizzaners, Arabians, and Percherons.
 It has been found that up to 80% of gray or white horses of these breeds may be affected.

 Tumors can appear as spots or patches, or raised or flat masses.
 Most have a dark surface.
 Although often solitary, tumors may be multiple, especially in the breeds at risk.
 They generally occur in older horses but usually begin their development when the animals are 3 to 4 years old.
 The perineum and the base of the tail are the most common sites of development, but these tumors may develop in any location, including the ears.
 They increase in size and number over time.
+They can become quite large and create problems due to their size, such as causing difficulty defecating.
 Although most are benign, there are malignant variants that spread to other organs.

 Melanomas of nongray horses are rare tumors usually found on the trunk and legs of young horses less than 2 years old.
 Masses appear as solitary lumps.
 Most are benign.
 However, congenital malignant melanomas may infrequently develop.
 Such tumors are invasive, but with little potential to spread to other organs.

 Treatment consists of surgical removal or freezing.
 However, affected animals tend to develop additional tumors.
 Little is known about the use of radiation or chemotherapy for treatment.
 If the tumors are benign, the outcome is excellent.
 For malignant tumors, the outlook is guarded.